Worried you may be at risk?

 - It is by far the leading cancer killer in both men and women, causing more deaths than the next three most common cancers combined (colon, breast and prostate).

-- In Indiana in 2015, the American Cancer Society estimated there were 5,510 new cases of lung/bronchus cancer (the highest across all cancers) with over 4,000 expected to die from it.
+- In Indiana in 2018, the American Cancer Society estimated there were 5,840 new cases of lung/bronchus cancer (the highest across all cancers) with close to 4,000 expected to die from it.

 What's my risk?